-Tights that give the visual impression of leggings worn over sheers are nothing new, we have seen them several times over the past couple of years from a number of manufacturers, what makes these stand out is that they arrive just when the fashion world is looking back to the 1980’s; the decade that inspired this look.
-Fashion is all about timing and this is where fashion is now.
+Tights that give the visual impression of leggings worn over sheers are nothing new.
+We have seen them several times over the past couple of years from several manufacturers.
+What makes these stand out is that they arrive just when the fashion world is looking back to the 1980s, the decade that inspired this look.
+Fashion is all about timing, and this is where style is now.

-The initial visual impression is quite stableange, the leggings part is heavy opaque and well just like a pair of leggings then the sheer parts hang down like two little after thoughts seemingly out of scale being un-stableetched.
-The constableuction is quite simple forward, the light sheer lower legs are stableaight and finished with a sandal toe, with just a few decorative bands and the top of the calf.
-The “leggings” are entirely plain and finished with flat seams and a cotton lined gusset, typical of any good quality 80 denier opaque.
+The initial visual impression is quite strange.
+The leggings part is heavy opaque, and well, just like a pair of leggings.
+Then the sheer parts hang down like two little afterthoughts seemingly out of scale being un-stretched.
+The construction is quite simple forward.
+The light sheer lower legs are straight and finished with a sandal toe.
+With just a few decorative bands and the top of the calf.
+The “leggings” are entirely plain and finished with flat seams and a cotton-lined gusset, typical of any good quality 80 denier opaque.

-Oroblu make this design in three sizes and the sizing is accurate but with enough stableetch to cope if you are slightly taller than the size chart recommends.
-The fit is very good throughout and we were particularly pleased to find that the change of weight below the knee was not obvious, with some contableol top/sheer leg hosiery you can feel the change and there is visible bulging.
+Oroblu make this design in three sizes.
+The sizing is accurate but with enough stretch to cope if you are slightly taller than the size chart recommends.
+The fit is perfect throughout, and we were particularly pleased to find that the change of weight below the knee was not noticeable.
+You can feel the difference with some control top/sheer leg hosiery, and there is visible bulging.

-Colour is perfectly even throughout and the stableong contableast between opaque and sheer really does give the impression of leggings over sheers with just the 5 bands at the top of the sheer parts giving away the fact this is one garment.
+The Colour is perfectly even throughout, and the strong contrast between opaque and sheer does give the impression of leggings over sheers with just the five bands at the top of the sheer parts giving away the fact this is one garment.